Hobson City, Alabama

+History

-The town of Hobson City, originally known as Mooree Quarters, is a historic Black community near Oxford, Alabama, established shortly after the Civil War.
-The settlement was named after Silas Moore, a formerly enslaved man who became a prominent landowner and community leader.
+The town of Hobson City, originally known as Mooree Quarters, is a historic Black community near Oxford, Alabama.
+Established shortly after the Civil War, the settlement was named after Silas Moore, a formerly enslaved man who became a prominent landowner and community leader.
 By 1868, he and other Black residents had acquired land in the area, building homes, churches, and schools despite systemic racism and economic hardship.

 Despite paying taxes, Black residents in and around Oxford were denied equal services—particularly education.
 Those in Mooree Quarters contributed $1,200 annually in school taxes to Oxford yet were barred from sending their children to white schools, while no adequate Black schools were provided.

-In the late 1870s, Oxford’s white leaders, including Mayor John J. Dungan and Calhoun County officials, began a campaign to forcibly relocate Black citizens out of Oxford proper into segregated areas like Mooree Quarters.
+In the late 1870s, Oxford's white leaders, including Mayor John J. Dungan and Calhoun County officials, began a campaign to forcibly relocate Black citizens out of Oxford proper into segregated areas like Mooree Quarters.
 This was part of a broader redlining effort to restrict Black land ownership and political influence.

-A pivotal moment came in 1888 when Thomas Harris, Silas Moore’s half-brother, ran for Justice of the Peace in Calhoun County to combat land theft.
+A pivotal moment came in 1888 when Thomas Harris, Silas Moore's half-brother, ran for Justice of the Peace in Calhoun County to combat land theft.
 His candidacy and a speech he delivered at Mount Zion Baptist Church enraged white supremacists, accelerating efforts to expel Black residents from Oxford.
 By 1890, many Black families had been forcibly confined to Mooree Quarters—later renamed Hobson City.

 Under the 1899 Alabama Constitution, voting eligibility was restricted by stringent requirements, including being a male over 21, owning at least 40 acres of land, paying taxes, holding a steady job for 12 months, and being able to read and understand the Constitution.
 Despite these barriers, some Black property owners met the criteria and were permitted to vote in local elections.
 Twenty such men, who qualified under these terms, played a key role in the incorporation of the town.